1 Part Course |

 AI Interactions with Emerging Technologies

-• Quantum computing horizons: potential disruptions to encryption/complex modeling and early preparation strategies.
+• Quantum computing horizons: potential disruptions to encryption/complex modelling and early preparation strategies

 Strengths and Limits of Machine Learning

-• Best practices for mitigation: always verify outputs, maintain professional skepticism, and use AI as an "auxiliary brain" (per ICAEW 2026 skills advice).
+• Best practices for mitigation: always verify outputs, maintain professional scepticism, and use AI as an "auxiliary brain" (per ICAEW 2026 skills advice)

 Interactive Scenarios, Wrap-Up, and Q&A